Steven Kwan Preview, Player Props: Guardians vs. Rays

 Steven Kwan At The Plate

-- Looking at the 130 games he has played this season, he's hit a long ball in five of them (3.8%), and in 0.8% of his trips to the plate.
+- He has hit a home run in 3.8% of his games this year, and 0.8% of his trips to the plate.

-- In 32 games this year (24.6%), Kwan has picked up an RBI, and in eight of those games (6.2%) he had two or more.
-He has also driven in three or more of his team's runs in three contests.
+- In 24.4% of his games this year, Kwan has picked up at least one RBI.
+In eight of those games (6.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.